 Decisions on the division of marital property and debts can be made between divorcing spouses who are willing to negotiate.
 This can occur between the spouses and their lawyers and/or with the help of a professional mediator.
 If divorcing spouses cannot come to equitable decisions on the distribution of their debts and assets, the court will decide in a binding legal decree.
 It’s critically important to have a Denver same-sex divorce lawyer advocating aggressively for your best interests and desired outcome.

-Separating assets in a same-sex marriage is often more complex than in opposite-sex marriages because many same-sex couples cohabited for years before marrying, which typically comingles many of what otherwise have remained separate assets.
+Separating assets in a same-sex marriage is often more complex than in opposite-sex marriages because many same-sex couples cohabited for years before marrying, which typically commingles many of what otherwise have remained separate assets.
 For instance, a couple may have cohabitated together for a decade and shared existing assets as well as accumulated assets together before marrying in 2014 when the laws in Colorado first legalized marriage.

 The same-sex divorce attorneys at Ciancio Ciancio Brown, P.C. can help untangle separate and joint assets and work out the common problems associated with separating and distributing assets and debts for same-sex couples.
 In many same-sex divorce cases, it’s necessary to do the following:

-Marlo’s Law established that both parents have legal protections and equal rights to children conceived via invitro fertilization and other extraordinary methods.
+Marlo’s Law established that both parents have legal protections and equal rights to children conceived via in vitro fertilization and other extraordinary methods.

-The courts in Colorado make all decisions in the best interests of the child, regardless of whether or not the parents are opposite-sex or same-sex spouses.
+The courts in Colorado make all decisions in the best interests of the child, regardless of whether the parents are opposite-sex or same-sex spouses.
 Child custody is almost always the matter of greatest contention in divorces, with a great deal of emotion involved.
 Deciding custody can be more confusing in same-sex divorces since often one spouse does not have a biological connection to the child and therefore may not receive court-maintained parenting time.
 To avoid this issue, the non-biological parent must legally adopt the child in order for the court to recognize them as a legal parent entitled to shared parenting time.

 With new evolving laws regarding child custody, the courts may determine a non-biological parent to be the “psychological parent” of the child which may make them eligible for parenting time, decision-making responsibilities, and child support rights or obligations.